hueristiq/xsubfind3r/README.md

 Example `config.yaml`:

+> [!CAUTION]
-> **NOTE:** The keys/tokens below are invalid and used as examples, use your own keys/tokens!
+> The keys/tokens below are invalid and used as examples, use your own keys/tokens!

 ```yaml
 version: 0.6.0